jgramirez0210/culinary-explorer-server/readMe.md

 # CULINARY EXPLORER
+## PROJECT OVERVIEW
+- Dining out can become a complex and often stressful experience for people with dietary restrictions, such as allergies or intolerances.
+That is where Culinary Explorer steps in, it creates a single spot where you can log the different restaurants you've eaten at and your experience.

 # FEATURES
 - Landing page for non authorized users to get to know a bit about Culinary Explorer without having to sing up for an account.